Marinarium: A Modular Experimental Facility for Reproducible Maritime and Space-Analog Field Robotics: RELATED WORK

 Regarding first-principle methods, the study in~\cite{Wu2018BlueROV2} estimated hydrodynamic coefficients from basic geometry and mass properties for a BlueROV2, whereas the work in~\cite{vonBenzon2022BlueROV2} carried out an extensive system-identification campaign to obtain more reliable parameters.
 Both works highlight that accurate added-mass and damping estimation requires controlled experiments and is difficult to maintain across vehicle configurations, motivating data-driven alternatives.

-The review in~\cite{christensen2022recent} surveys \gls{ai} methods for underwater navigation and control and underline model learning as a key trend.
+The review in~\cite{christensen2022recent} surveys \gls{ai} methods for underwater navigation and control and underlines model learning as a key trend.
 Early applied work such as~\cite{wehbe2017learning} used Support Vector Regression to capture coupled \gls{auv} dynamics from onboard logs.
 More recently, the approach in~\cite{amer2025modellingunderwatervehiclesusing} proposed a \gls{pinc} for BlueROV2 modeling and, in~\cite{dynamic_GP_brov2}, a dynamic-forgetting \gls{gp} residual model embedded in \gls{mpc}, which augments, rather than replacing, a physics baseline.
 As an alternative, Koopman operator approaches, like \gls{edmdc}, provide linear, control-coherent surrogates; e.g.,~\cite{koopman_manip} demonstrated accurate predictive control for a nonlinear robotic manipulator.
 The controlled instrumented environment provided by the Marinarium enables the collection of the dense, low-noise state-input datasets required for such data-driven operator-theoretic system identification.
-To our knowledge, this work is the first example of the Koopman operator being applied in underwater robotics.
+To our knowledge, Koopman-based \gls{edmdc} identification has not previously been reported for full 6-DoF underwater vehicle dynamics at this prediction horizon.